SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Sample Ships
-You can ﬁnd sample ships, including a light freighter suitable for most travel needs, and guidelines for creating new ones in the “Basic Ship Design” chapter near the end of this book.
+You can ﬁnd sample ships, including a light freighter suitable for most travel needs, and guidelines for creating new ones in the "Basic Ship Design" chapter near the end of this book.

 68